premiering/tokei-skap/README.md

 # 🪁 tokei-skap
-The bot that's always watching...
 A statistics bot for skap.io, which sits in game and collects data about areas which have been reached.
 It provides a public API for fetching this data.

 ## Using the public API
 The public tokei-skap API lives on https://tokei.nightly.pw.